corujareal/ipdecoder/README.md

 All of this with a styled banner and straightforward prompts. **Every pause is now a “Press Enter to continue” – you control the pace.**

-## What’s new (improvements)

-- **Security:** Input validation prevents command injection.
-Temporary files are created safely with `mktemp` and cleaned up even on interruption.
-- **Multi‑distro support:** Automatically detects your package manager (apt, pacman, dnf, yum, zypper, apk) and installs missing dependencies.
-Service restart works with systemd, SysVinit, and OpenRC.
-- **Automatic privilege handling:** Commands that require root (`hping3`, `ss -nlpt`, package installs, service restart) will request `sudo` if you are not running as root – no need to remember.
-- **No more blind waits:** All `sleep` commands were replaced by a “Press Enter to continue” prompt.
-The exit option also waits for confirmation.
-- **Robustness:** The script uses `set -euo pipefail` to stop on errors immediately.
-Flag injection is prevented with `--` in all external commands.
-- **Clean code:** Functions for repetitive tasks, consistent indentation, no emojis, plain English comments.

 ## Prerequisites

 The script **can automatically install** the required tools on many Linux distributions (see below).
 If you prefer to install them manually, here is what it needs: